ms-jpq/vim.bench/README.md

 ### Modularity

-Some frameworks will have bydefault, very little sources enabled, if any.
+Some frameworks will have by default, very little sources enabled, if any.

 Other ones will come with more out of the box.

 For a fair comparison: All frameworks tested will have to following enabled, on top of whatever else they come enabled by default: